 7. Singapore Airlines

-Aviation companies are not far behind in reaping the benefits of omnichannel marketing, and Singapore Airlines is a prime example, as it offers a seamless experience for the customer.
-The airline has a reputation for innovation, and rightly so, as it has partnered with AOE-integrated airports and shopping malls to blend online and offline experiences.
+Aviation companies are not far behind in reaping the benefits of omnichannel marketing, and Singapore Airlines is a prime example.
+The airline offers a seamless experience for the customer and has a reputation for innovation, and rightly so.
+It has partnered with AOE-integrated airports and shopping malls to blend online and offline experiences.

 This partnership allows customers to conveniently take advantage of in-flight options, pre-book services, shop, and earn loyalty points.